MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 ## Set up a single client

 1. Go to the [Desktop Tool (SPMT) page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=migrationTool&modern=true) and sign in with an account that has admin permissions for your organization.
->[!Note]
->If you have Office 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the Sharing page. <br>If you have Office 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center and open the Desktop Tool (SPMT) page.
 2. Select **Download client setup file**.
-3. Click Run.
+3. Click **Run**.
-4. Enter your SharePoint Admin username and password.
-These are to the SharePoint tenant where you will be migrating your content.
+4. Enter your SharePoint admin username and password.
+These are to the SharePoint environment where you will be migrating your content.
 Click **Next**.
 5. Enter your Windows credentials that will provide access to **all** the file shares that contain the content you want to migrate.
 Click Run configuration.

 On completion this computer will be added to the available clients that the Migration Manager can assign tasks.